Revision Date: 27 October 2015

 Records Management Officer (RMO): The records management officer administers the records management program established in each state agency under Section 441.183, Texas Government Code.
 The president appoints the RMO and reports the appointment to the Texas State Library.
 The RMO for UT Arlington is the Vice President for Business Affairs and Controller.

 Records Retention Schedule: The records retention schedule provides a list of official records for each department and prescribes their periods of authorized retention and other data necessary for the records management program.
 The schedule is periodically updated to reflect the addition or deletion of records series and changes in retention needs and/or requirements.

 Tangible Medium: Paper, microfilm, flash drive, DVD, CD, etc. that can be read without electronic hardware or software, or that can be removed and carried from one electronic device to another.

 Departmental Records Management Contacts (RMCs) and Additional Designated Staff

-- Dispose of records that have met retention requirements through Asset Management using appropriate methods and records disposition instructions in Records and Information Management (Procedure 13-5).
+- Dispose of records that have met retention requirements through Property Management using appropriate methods and records disposition instructions in Records and Information Management (Procedure 13-5).

 - Contracts with a shredding vendor to provide shredding services for University departments that want to have their records destroyed.